37.5 hours per week

 D. Provide opportunities that stimulate children to play with sound, rhythm, language, materials, space and ideas in individual ways and to express their creative abilities.

-5. Support social and emotional development through attachment, initiative and self-regulation and provide positive guidance.
+4. Support social and emotional development through attachment, initiative and self regulation and provide positive guidance.

-A. Provide physical and emotional security for each child; help each child to know, accept, and take pride in himself or herself, and to develop a sense of independence.
+A. Provide physical and emotional security for each child and help each child to know, accept, and take pride in him -or her -self, and to develop a sense of independence.

 B. Help each child feel accepted in the group, help children learn to communicate and get along with others, and encourage feelings of empathy and mutual respect among children and adults.